Fluid dynamics meet network science: two cases of temporal network eigendecomposition: Results

-As an application, we identify the subsequent states of 2D cellular automata (2DCA) as the adjacency matrices of a temporal network.
-We implement Conway's Game of Life \cite{Izhikevich:2015} --a Turing-complete 2DCA \cite{rendell2002turing}-- for a grid of $20\times 20$ (i.e., $n=20$ nodes) and $300$ evolution steps.
-The first two network eigenmodes and the projection of this 2DCA --interpreted as a TN-- is displayed in Fig.~\ref{fig:conway}.
-The low-dimensional trajectory is similar to the one found for a stochastic TN with memory (Fig.~\ref{fig:eigens}C), as expected since Conway's game of life is unpredictable, but not totally random.
+As a final illustration, we consider an exotic `experimental' application that aims to showcase the generality of the approach: we identify the successive temporal states of a 2D cellular automata (2DCA) as the adjacency matrices (snapshots) of a temporal network.
+Concretely, we implement Conway's Game of Life \cite{Izhikevich:2015} (Life for short) --a Turing-complete 2DCA \cite{rendell2002turing}--. {Life follows a deterministic dynamics in a finite state space, and thus cannot strictly evidence chaotic behavior, as it eventually reaches a periodic attractor made of still patterns (blocks, beehives, boats, etc), and oscillators (blinkers, toads, pulsars, etc).
+However, transient dynamics towards the attractor can be long and seemingly unpredictable, and include the appearance of coherent structures like spaceships or gliders.
+For illustration, we run a single realization of Life on of $30\times 30$ (i.e., $n=30$ nodes) and $m=500$ evolution steps.
+The first two network eigenmodes and the projection of Life --interpreted now as a TN-- is displayed in Fig.~\ref{fig:conway}A. The low-dimensional trajectory is similar to the one found for a stochastic TN (linear scaling of the MSD, Panel C), as expected since Life transients are unpredictable until reaching one of its attractors.
+Convergence to this attractor is clear from Panel B which plots the projection into the leading network eigenmode, observe in particular that the time the dynamics reach a fixed coincide with the time when the MSD linear scaling of the 2d projection stops.}